 Step 6.
 Check load continuity and cluster health

-Go back to the Admin UI, click Metrics on the left, and verify that the cluster as a whole continues serving data, despite one of the nodes being unavailable and marked as Suspect:
+Go back to the DB Console, click Metrics on the left, and verify that the cluster as a whole continues serving data, despite one of the nodes being unavailable and marked as Suspect:

 This shows that when all ranges are replicated 3 times (the default), the cluster can tolerate a single node failure because the surviving nodes have a majority of each range's replicas (2/3).